-I am an experienced psychotherapist and have had a private practice in the centre of Guildford in Surrey for over ten years.
+I am an experienced psychotherapist and have had a private practice in Guildford in Surrey for over thirteen years.

 Life can be extremely tough.
 We can experience challenging emotions like shame, anxiety, anger, guilt, or depression, which can feel hard to understand and overcome.
 We can experience difficulties in our relationships with others - at work, in our social lives, or in our families.
 We may develop psychiatric illnesses such as eating disorders, depressive disorders, or an addiction.
 Others of us are born with challenges such as Autism, ADHD, or Dyslexia.